 10. 69% of employees would improve their performance if their efforts were appreciated.

 Employees need to feel recognized for their contribution and hard work.
 The majority of them would put more effort into their work if those efforts were met with some recognition from their superiors.
 A survey revealed that 59% of employees report their bosses don’t show enough appreciation, which makes them feel undervalued.
+However, 46% of employees claim that lack of leadership communication is driving them to seek employment elsewhere.

 Employee Turnover Statistics